bahrus/be-alit/README.md

 </div>
 ```

-The "blow-dry=remove" attribute is there if working with declarative custom elements based on xtal-element, so that the script element doesn't get repeated with each instance.
+The "blow-dry-remove" attribute is there if working with declarative custom elements based on xtal-element, so that the script element doesn't get repeated with each instance.

 # Part II Pulling in the View Model

 ## Example 2a [TODO]

-As mentioned above, most, it is seeming beyond any frameworks's ability in to pass values to the view model in the proscribed  way.  *be-alit* can take over the reigns of binding, and tap into the power of [DSS](https://github.com/bahrus/trans-render/wiki/VIII.--Directed-Scoped-Specifiers-(DSS)).
+As mentioned above, it is seemingly beyond any frameworks's ability to pass values to the view model in the proscribed  way.
+So*be-alit* can take over the reigns of binding, and tap into the power of [DSS](https://github.com/bahrus/trans-render/wiki/VIII.--Directed-Scoped-Specifiers-(DSS)).

 For a somewhat "raw" example: